Active-Apparel-Group/data-orchestration/.github/instructions/copilot.instructions.md

 ## Thought Process
 [Documentation of the discussion and reasoning that shaped the approach to this task]

+## Definition of Done

+- All code implementation tasks have a corresponding test/validation sub-task (integration testing is the default, unit tests by exception - but acceptable, the agent or developer should make this call and flag for review, e2e for end-to-end flows).
+- No implementation task is marked complete until the relevant test(s) pass and explicit success criteria (acceptance criteria) are met.
+- Business or user outcomes are validated with production-like data whenever feasible.
+- Every task and sub-task is cross-linked to the corresponding file and test for traceability.
+- All tests must pass in CI/CD prior to merging to main.
+- **All business-critical paths must be covered by integration tests.**

 ## Implementation Plan
 - [Step 1]
 - [Step 2]